nais/doc/docs/addons/unleash-next.md

 Yes, there are some limitations and known issues with Unleash Next:

-- Unleash Next is currently in pilot, and is not yet generally available for all teams.
+- Unleash Next is currently in beta, and is not yet generally available for all teams.
-- Unleash Next is available from all clusters, but dynamic `ApiToken` is currently only available in GCP.
 - Unleash Next is based on Unleash OSS, which means that some Enterprise features may not be available.
 - Unleash Next is not yet fully integrated with nais applications, so you need to add an `accessPolicy` to your nais application to access Unleash Next and deploy an `ApiToken`.
 Read more about [accessing Unleash from backend applications](#access-from-backend-applications) and [creating a new API token](#creating-a-new-api-token).